clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 05-rigging-and-animation.md

 - add armature -> select armature (bone) -> object data properties (right panel - skeleton icon) -> viewport display -> in front
 - TODO: be able to disconnect a bone from its parent and reconnect to another bone
 - ensure arm roll is about the same: N (menu) -> transform -> Roll -> 220degrees for arm bones
-- duplicate arm bones for leg bones -> roll 270
+- duplicate arm bones for leg bones -> roll 270 (the roll should be adjusted so the face is flat towards the camera in front orthographic view) for all bones
 - parent leg bones to base bone of the spine

 #### mirroring bones